 Improving the fight against fraud with digital transformation

-As my colleague, Neer Lazar, talked about in one of his previous posts, Biggest trends in fintech for 2020, advances in technology within the financial services industry are constantly evolving.
+As my colleague, Neer Lazar, talked about in one of his previous posts, The biggest upcoming trends in fintech, advances in technology within the financial services industry are constantly evolving.
 From incorporating AI and chatbots to offer more personalized services to mobile payment services like Apple Pay, these digital transformation trends offer financial institutions ways to streamline operations and improve customer service.
 But with these advances, companies need to ensure that the protection of both their customers and their business remains priority #1.

 Fraud prevention and protection challenges